Email FacebookTwitterMenu burgerClose thin

 Tax Liability Definition

-The definition of tax liability is the amount of money or debt, an individual or entity owes in taxes to the government.
+The definition of tax liability is the amount of money or debt that an individual or entity owes in taxes to the government.
 In general, when people refer to this term they’re referring to federal income tax liability.
 If your income is low enough you won’t have any tax liability at all.
 Your standard deduction will exceed your taxable income, leaving you with nothing owed to the IRS.
 Millions of Americans are in this situation.
 They don’t pay federal income taxes and many don’t file taxes.

 That doesn’t mean, however, that they don’t pay taxes at all.
 Most of those who don’t pay federal income taxes pay payroll taxes through work.
 There are also state and local taxes, sales taxes and other taxes that capture revenue even from folks with very low incomes.